 Section VIII.
 Right of Entry

-- Landlord Access – While state laws regarding landlord access vary widely, in general landlords can enter rental property for relevant purposes during normal business hours.
+- Landlord Access – While state laws regarding landlord access vary widely, in general landlords may enter rental property for relevant purposes during normal business hours.
 In most cases, they must provide advance notice before a non-emergency entry, typically 24 hours.

 Section IX.
 Non-Delivery of Possession